shalom-ormsby/stock-intelligence/ARCHITECTURE.md

 ## System Overview

-Stock Intelligence is a **serverless backend system** that provides automated stock analysis using technical and fundamental data, with LLM-generated analysis narratives.
+Sage Stocks is a **serverless backend system** that provides automated stock analysis using technical and fundamental data, with LLM-generated analysis narratives.
 It's designed as a personal decision-support tool currently using Notion for storage (transitioning to PostgreSQL in v2.0).

 **Core Capabilities:**
 - Real-time stock analysis (technical + fundamental indicators)